A brief history of gravitational wavesSaturday 22 October, 13.10 - 13.50 , Frobisher Auditorium 1 Festival Attractions

 Does the renewed interest in Einstein suggests physics doesn’t have a ‘theory of everything’ after all, and might it open up alternative ways of seeing ourselves?
 Or do the major scientific models of the day actually have little or no effect on how humanity places itself in the cosmos anymore?

-national coordinator, Debating Matters Competition, Institute of Ideas
+national coordinator, Debating Matters Competition, Academy of Ideas

-Podcast of Ideas: gravitational waves, Rossa Minogue, Institute of Ideas
+Podcast of Ideas: gravitational waves, Rossa Minogue, Academy of Ideas

 Gravitational waves: A brief history of gravity and LIGO, Joel Achenbach, Independent, February 2016